Six Flags over Texas History

 As Six Flags over Texas has grown over the years, the same can be said for Arlington and the area surrounding the park.
 Today the park is landlocked by highways I-30 and 360 to the north and east, and by sports stadiums and businesses to the south and west.
 Future attractions will either have to replace existing ones or expand in to the parking lot, which seems massive but can easily get close to capacity on busy days.

-Only time will tell of the full impact of the chain’s merging with Cedar Fair, but Six Flags fans are optimistic that the new leadership team can improve the park’s operations and invest in new attractions.
+Only time will tell of the full impact of the chain’s merging with Cedar Fair, but park fans are optimistic that new leadership teams and renewed interest in Six Flags over Texas can continue improving park operations and investing in improvements alongside new attractions.

 Six Flags over Texas Timeline